wmoore28/rpi-epics-installer/README.md

   * synApps_RELEASE - release file to override default and only build a subset of apps.
 Other libs required for apps that are not likely to be needed.

 ## Testing

+If needed, source env config for $PATH/etc:
 ```
-# if needed, source one or both env configs:
-$> . ./proxyrc
 $> . ./epicsrc
 ```